krabelize/zscaler-sentinel-phishing-attack/README.md

 GAP: users who clicked on the phishing link on their smartphones or tablets.

-Goal: detect phishing campaigns which did not get detected by Microsoft 365 or Google Workspace.
+Goal: detect phishing campaigns which did not get blocked or detected by Microsoft 365 or Google Workspace.

 # License
 Berkeley Software Distribution (BSD)